 5.2.
 Which third-party service providers process your personal information?
 “Third parties” includes third-party providers of goods, services or digital content (including contractors and designated agents), approved charities and other organisations within our group.
 The following activities are carried out by third-party service providers: administration and IT services using DIGITALOCEAN.com and Twilio; and KYC fraud prevention by our own internal verifier team.

 5.3.
 How secure is your information with third-party service providers and other entities in your group?
-All our third-party service providers and other entities in the GIFA Holding Ltd are required to take appropriate security measures to protect your personal information in line with our policies.
+All our third-party service providers and other entities within the GIFA Exchange are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal information for their own purposes.
 We only permit them to process your personal information for specified purposes and in accordance with our instructions.

 5.4.
-When might we share your personal information with other entities in the GIFA Holding Ltd?
+When might we share your personal information with other entities associate with GIFA Token or within GIFA Exchange?
 We will share your personal information with other entities in our group: (1) as part of our regular reporting activities on company performance, (2) in the context of a business reorganisation or group restructuring exercise, (3) for system maintenance support and hosting of data, (4) to make you aware of opportunities/situations/platforms where you are able to utilise GIFX Tokens, or (5) to make you aware of your use of GIFX with them.